facebook/watchman/README.markdown

 By default a `query` will wait for up to 2 seconds for the view of the filesystem to become current.
 Watchman decides that the view is current by creating a cookie file and waiting to observe the notification that it is present.
-If the cookie is no observed within the sync_timeout period then the query invocation will error out with a sychronization error message.
+If the cookie is not observed within the sync_timeout period then the query invocation will error out with a sychronization error message.

 If your synchronization requirements differ from the default, you may pass in